top of page

 IFS posits that we are all born with multiplicity, meaning there are various aspects or parts of us.
 By living in the world, experiencing relationships with different people, and by experiencing scary, harmful, or overwhelming events, parts develop their own beliefs, thoughts, and feelings about those experiences.
 All parts act from a place of positive intention.
 When a part feels threatened and doesn’t trust the Self, it acts out to try to protect the system.
 Because Parts are often stuck in time or polarized with one another, the behaviours they elicit are extreme or out of sync with reality.
 The goal of IFS therapy is to help the client access their Self and befriend their managers and firefighters.
 Then, in Self, the goal is for the client to access exiled parts and heal them through the unburdening process.

-© 2023 being with collective
+© 2025 being with

 bottom of page